wavefrontHQ/helm/wavefront/README.md

 ```

 **Helm 3+**

-_If not already done create a namespace to install this chart_
+_If not already done, create a namespace to install this chart_
 ```
 kubectl create namespace wavefront